Step into the world of seamless event planning and boosted sales with MICE โ the number one software in the industry.

 Tip: Prepare a quotation template for each event type.
 After all, a quotation for a wedding looks different from one for a meeting.

-7. Request for proposal widget
+7. Request for proposal tool

 Do you still receive a request that does not fit into your occupancy?
-As an event planner, you can often offer a nice alternative.
+As an event planner, you can often offer the client a nice alternative.
 That way, the client still organises an event with you instead of the competitor.

 8. Invite colleagues